gorandp/practice/Python/readme.md

 - split(): splits the string into substrings if it finds instances of the separator
 - format(): takes the passed arguments, formats them, and places them in the string where the placeholders {} are.
 Also we can add index number between brackets to give another order of placing the passed arguments.

 [String methods reference][4]

+# 08 - Booleans

+Booleans represent one of two values: True or False.

+## bool()
+It allows you to evaluate any value, and give you True or False in return.
+Almost any value is evaluated to True if it has some sort of content.
+It returns false when the value is:
+- Empty strings
+- Number 0
+- Empty list, tuple, set or dicrionary.
+- Objects that are made from a class with a ```__len__``` function that returns 0 or False.

+Python also has many built-in functions that returns a boolean value, like the isinstance() function, which can be used to determine if an object is of a certain data type.

 # For future reading
 * [Random module reference][3]